gdaverdin/bioinfo/Lab-4-:-Alignment-and-Phylogeny.md

 ![](http://i.imgur.com/BhtJW8n.png)

 OK, your first task is to take the cow peptide sequence and use BLAST to identify its closest homolog and annotation.
+Which flavor of BLAST would you most reasonably use for this scenario?
+    blastn, blastp, blastx, tblastn, tblastx ?

 ## Perform multiple sequence alignments with a variety of programs